I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-allocate_function_ex.md

 For more information about lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.

 The <i>LookasideListAllocateEx</i> routine is called at the same IRQL as the call to <b>ExAllocateFromLookasideListEx</b> that requests the entry.
 For a call that requests an entry that resides in paged memory, the caller must be running IRQL &lt;= APC_LEVEL.
 For a call that requests an entry that resides in nonpaged memory, the caller must be running IRQL &lt;= DISPATCH_LEVEL.

-To define a <i>LookasideListAllocateEx</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.

-For example, to define a <i>LookasideListAllocateEx</i> callback routine that is named <code>MyLookasideListAllocateEx</code>, use the FREE_FUNCTION_EX type as shown in this code example:

-Then, implement your callback routine as follows:

-The FREE_FUNCTION_EX function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the FREE_FUNCTION_EX function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/3260b53e-82be-4dbc-8ac5-d0e52de77f9d">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.

 ## Requirements
 | &nbsp; | &nbsp; |